 "The meteorite that fell on the property outside Enköping therefore did not belong to the property owner.
 The geologists who found the meteorite had the right to take it with them," writes the Supreme Court.

-"A meteorite differs from stones and other such material that constitutes components of immovable property.
+"A meteorite differs from stones and other such material that constitutes components of real property.
 It is unique in terms of its properties and because it comes from space," writes the Supreme Court.

-"The starting point should therefore be, according to the Supreme Court, that a meteorite does not constitute a component of the immovable property it has landed on."
+"The starting point should therefore be, according to the Supreme Court, that a meteorite does not constitute a component of the real property it has landed on."

-The court adds, however, that this does not preclude a meteorite from becoming an integrated part of the earth and thus also immovable property.
+The court adds, however, that this does not exclude that a meteorite can become an integrated part of the earth and thus also real property.